 IKEA Malm beds are easy to assemble, but some people have found that the screws don’t seem to fit properly.
-This can be frustrating, but there are a few things you can do to troubleshoot the problem.
+This can be frustrating, but you can do a few things to troubleshoot the problem.

 - Holes in Furniture Not The Same Size

 If the threads on the screws are incompatible with the furniture threads, you may need to replace the screws.
-This is not always necessary, but it is something to keep in mind if you’re having difficulty getting the Bed assembled.
+This is not always necessary, but it is something to keep in mind if you’re having difficulty assembling the bed.

 - Use A Variation Of Screws

 Try using a different type of screw.
 If that doesn’t work, you can try sanding down the edges of the holes in the furniture so that they’re a little bit smaller.
 You can also try using a different size screw.

 It’s also important to ensure that the screws you use are compatible with the furniture.
 Some screws are not meant to be used with certain types of furniture.
 Make sure you check the compatibility before you start assembly.